biblibre/omeka-s-module-PageHitsByItemSet/README.md

 * Show the number of hits for each item set in a paginated table
     * Filter by year and/or month
     * Sort by number of hits
-* If [ItemSetsTree](https://omeka.org/s/modules/ItemSetsTree/) is enabled, hits
+* If [ItemSetsTree](https://omeka.org/s/modules/ItemSetsTree/) is enabled, a
-  are recorded for item sets ancestors too but separately (displayed in another column)
+  new column displays the number of hits for an item set and all its descendants.
 * Keep the database table small by storing only what's needed.
 Individual hits are not stored.
 The module stores only one row per item set / year / month